Introduction to Retail Readiness Checklist (SEO-Version)

 What is SEO?

 Search Engine Optimization is a technique that websites, products, and much more stuff on the internet use to rank in the distinct section.
 Think of it as your extendable ladder.
-The more adept you are in utilising SEO, the higher your product or webpage can rank.
+The more adept you are in utilizing SEO service, the higher your product or webpage can rank.

 - Step 1: Research the Perfect Keyword.